-The top-level entity declaration should not be preceded by any other library and use clauses than necessary for defining the interface signals and generics.
-It is recommended to not employ user-defined subtypes in the port clause, since this will require that the board designer must reference the local package of the model where the subtype is declared.
-With many different components in a board design this would become cumbersome.
+The top-level entity declaration should not be preceded by any other library and use clauses than necessary for defining the interface signals and the timing.
+No user-defined subtypes shall be used in the port clause.

 3.2.3 Handling of unknown values